 If you are not feeding your worm farm specifically, you won’t get much out of it.
 For this reason we need to grow, make and collect some material.
 The term “black gold” will be restored to its glory with a bit of careful feeding of the worms.
 You will get much more healthy plants and juicy fruits with my methods.

-All my kitchen scrap go into worm farms except citrus and onion peels, bones and fat.
-I make cheese most weekends and remaining whey also fed to worm farms just to provide moisture and not as a run off so that nutrients are not leached.
-Soil, coffee grounds, comfrey, dandelion and common weeds and autumn leaves are also going in if there is space.
+All my kitchen scrap go into worm farms except citrus, onion peels, bones and fat.
+I make cheese most weekends and remaining whey is also fed to worm farms just to provide moisture and not as a run off so that nutrients are not leached.
+Soil, coffee grounds, comfrey, dandelion and common weeds and autumn leaves also go in if there is space.

 If you just feed your worm farm with kitchen scrap, the end result will be just some black sludge without much of the nutrients.
 You only get what you put in.
 So make sure you are feeding the worms properly.
 The things I use are: